workout intensity

 A few minutes at a time is better than nothing to exercise around your late-night schedule while at a startup

 If you only have a few minutes each day, a little bit of physical activity can be better than none at all.
 A quick 10-minute jog outside, this will give you a quick boost of energy!
 You’ll also be able to have the cardiovascular benefits of increasing your heart rate.
-A 2011 study indicates that significant benefits in terms of better mood scores were demonstrated following a 10-minute jog.
+Research indicates that significant benefits in terms of better mood scores were demonstrated following a 10-minute jog.
 The outdoors, fresh air, and the burst of physical activity will help you gain more clarity and focus.

 Stretching!